andrewhnberry/andrewhnberry.github.io/_posts/2020-04-01-Hello-there.md

 ---
 layout: post
-title:  "Welcome to my blog!"
+title:  "00-Welcome to my blog!"
 excerpt: "To me, Data Science is the intersection between business and technology.
 This blog will be an extension to my data science life, and I will be writing about anything I want related to the realm of data science.
 This is an outlet for me to streamline my understanding of data science and it will act as a knowledge bank for myself.
 Thank you for stopping by!"
 date:   2020-04-01 18:35:00
 categories: [myself]